roberiacono/icon-block-wp/readme.md

-# Icon Block For WP
+# RIACO Icon Block

-WordPress Icons Block to add SVG icons to your content with full control over icon selection, size, color, alignment, and background gradients.
+RIACO Icon Block to add SVG icons to your content with full control over icon selection, size, color, alignment, and background gradients.

 ---